Skip Navigation

 Table of Contents

-Heroku Data for Redis is an in-memory key-value data store, run by Heroku, that is provisioned and managed as an add-on.
-Heroku Data for Redis is accessible from any language with a Redis driver, including all languages and frameworks supported by Heroku.
+Heroku Key-Value Store (KVS) is an in-memory key-value data store, run by Heroku, that is provisioned and managed as an add-on.
+Heroku Key-Value Store is accessible from any language with a Redis driver, including all languages and frameworks supported by Heroku.
+KVS is compatible with both Redis and Valkey configurations.

 Where possible, noninclusive terms have changed to align with Salesforce’s company value of Equality.
 Noninclusive terms remain to document a third-party system, but Heroku encourages the developer community to embrace more inclusive language.
 Heroku updates noninclusive terms when they’re no longer required for technical accuracy.